amytfang/DOMDOMDOM/README.md

 // Wrapped in $l, this function will only run once the DOM is fully loaded
 $l(() => {

-  // The element variable is a DOMNodeCollection object, an array-like structure, with all the div elements, so DOMNodeCollection such as `each` may be used const elements = $l("div");
+  // The element variable is a DOMNodeCollection object, an array-like
+  //structure, with all the div elements, so DOMNodeCollection such as `each`
+  //may be used
+  const elements = $l("div");

   elements.each((element) => {

-    // This use of $l takes the string of HTML code, creates a HTMLElement, and wraps the HTMLElement in a DOMNodeCollection object const paragraph = $l("<p></p>");
+    // This use of $l takes the string of HTML code, creates a HTMLElement,
+    // and wraps the HTMLElement in a DOMNodeCollection object const paragraph = $l("<p></p>");

-    // Because the elements contained by the DOMNodeCollection are still HTMLElements, they must be wrapped in an DOMNodeCollection before using DOMNodeCollection methods such as `append` const $lelement = $l(element);
+    // Because the elements contained by the DOMNodeCollection are still
+    // HTMLElements, they must be wrapped in an DOMNodeCollection before using
+    // DOMNodeCollection methods such as `append`
+    const $lelement = $l(element);
     $lelement.append(paragraph);